-The Executive Board and Supervisory Board of Viscom AG submitted the annual Compliance Statement, according to section 161 of the German Stock Corporation Act (AktG), on 28 February 2020 and updated it on 30 March 2020.
-The Compliance Statement and the update have been published and are permanently accessible in the Investor Relations/Corporate Governance section of Viscom AG's website at www.viscom.com.
+The Executive Board and Supervisory Board of Viscom AG submitted the annual Compliance Statement, according to section 161 of the German Stock Corporation Act (AktG), on 26 February 2021.
+The Compliance Statement has been published and is permanently accessible in the Company/Investor Relations/Corporate Governance section of Viscom AG's website at www.viscom.com.

-Wording of the 2020 compliance statement
+Wording of the 2021 Compliance Statement

-The German Corporate Governance Code sets out important statutory regulations regarding the management and supervision of listed German companies and contains internationally and nationally recognised standards for sound and responsible company management.
-The purpose of the Code is to make the German corporate governance system clearer and more transparent.
-It aims to increase the confidence of international and national investors, customers, employees and the public in German company management and supervision.
-Section 161 AktG requires listed companies to declare once a year whether the recommendations of the Government Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").
+Corporate governance is defined as the legal and de facto regulatory framework for managing and monitoring a company.
+The purpose of the Code is to make the German corporate governance system clear and transparent.
+The Code sets out principles, recommendations and suggestions regarding the management and supervision of listed German companies that are recognised internationally and nationally as standards for sound and responsible company management.
+It is intended to strengthen the trust of investors, customers, staff and the public in the management and oversight of listed German companies.
+Section 161 AktG requires listed companies to declare once a year whether the recommendations of the Government

+Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").

+The German Federal Ministry of Justice announced the release of the new version of the German Corporate Governance Code dated 16 December 2019 on 20 March 2020.

-The following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.
+The following Compliance Statement thus refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 (the Code (old version)) as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017 for the entire past reporting period, as well as - for the period since the release of the new version and exclusively in the future - the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 16 December 2019 (the Code) as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger on 20 March 2020.

-In accordance with section 161 AktG, the Executive Board and Supervisory Board of Viscom AG declare that the recommendations by the Government Commission on the German Corporate Governance Code have been and are complied with.
-The statement has been made permanently available to the public on the company's website.
-The following recommendations have not been and will not be followed:
+In accordance with section 161 AktG, the Executive Board and Supervisory Board of Viscom AG declare that the recommendations by the Government Commission on the German Corporate Governance Code (version dated 7 February 2017) were complied with in the past.
+The following recommendations were not followed:

-1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (item 3.8(3) of the Code).
+1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (item 3.8(3) of the Code (old version)).